-Every now and then, a brief comes along that asks you to go that bit further.
+Every now and then, a creative brief comes along that asks you to go that bit further.
 Maybe it needs you to deal with controversial or sensitive subject matter, or it feels like there's too much to communicate.
 It could be a brand's set its heart on doing something wildly different.
-Whatever it is, read on to find out how you turn something daunting to begin with, into an opportunity to stand out from the crowd.
+Whatever it is, read on to find out how you turn something daunting to begin with, into an opportunity to stand out from the crowd and learn new skills with our tips to simplify complex briefs

 What makes a tricky brief tricky?